• Courses

 var videos = document.getElementsByTagName('video');

-So that one word that we need to change is video.
+So, the one word that we need to change is video.

-That is the minimum you need to do in order to adapt the listener to HTML5 audio.
+That is the minimum you need to do to adapt the listener to HTML5 audio.
 But to keep things tidy and to have the proper naming convention, I changed more words (for example, I’ve replaced all other “video” words in the code and changed it to “audio”).

 So, the final result of the HTML5 audio listener for Google Tag Manager is this: